-On the other side was a team expected to stamp their authority on the tourists and confirm their place as the best side in the world.
-But with political, racial and economic scandals swirling around the Springbok camp, plus a rookie coach parachuted into place just before the tour began, the hosts were under huge pressure.
+On the other side was a team expected to stamp their authority on the tourists and confirm their place as the best side on the planet.
+But with political, racial and economic scandals swirling around the Springbok camp, plus a rookie coach parachuted into office just before the tour began, the hosts were under huge pressure.

-In a Test series that will go down in ages as one of the most compelling of all time, the sides could barely be separated.
+In a Test series that will go down in legend as one of the most compelling of all time, the sides could barely be separated.
 This is the inside story from both camps as they battle for supremacy, lifting the lid like never before as a huge cast of characters look back on those extraordinary weeks and the impact it had on their lives and careers thereafter.
-Hilarious, insightful and spine-chilling, Tom English and Peter Burns provide the perfect read ahead of the Lions return to South Africa in 2021.
+Hilarious, insightful and spine-chilling, Tom English and Peter Burns provide the perfect read for all Lions fans.